dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 #### 📜 **SQL Script:** `01.
 Initial Analysis.sql`

-Ensuring data integrity was a crucial first step before deeper analysis.
-This involved systematically checking for missing values, zero amounts in key financial fields, and inconsistencies that could affect the reliability of the insights.
+We began our analysis by thoroughly ensuring data integrity.
+This involved systematic checks for missing values, zero balances in key financial data, and inconsistencies, all of which could impact the reliability of our findings.

 ## 🔑 Key Objectives:
-- Identify any records with missing or zero monetary values in sales, purchases, or pricing data.
+- Identify missing or zero values in sales, purchases, or pricing data.
-- Assess the completeness and overall cleanliness of the dataset.
+- Assess the completeness and overall cleanliness of the entire dataset.
-- Verify that calculated fields (e.g., `PurchasePrice * Quantity`) align with recorded totals.
+- Verify that calculated fields (e.g., `PurchasePrice * Quantity`) accurately match recorded totals.
-- Confirm consistency of vendor information across related tables.
+- Ensure vendor information is consistent across all related tables.

 ## 🔍 A glimpse into the Code:
 ### a.
 Missing or Zero values